kriseax/MSAMajor2023/challenges/MenuOrders.md

 - Ignore any input that isn’t an item.
 The case will matter; for example "Taco" is a valid key but "taco" is not.
 So the user must enter the item as it is stored in the dictionary
 - End the program when user types "end".
 Case should not matter.
 If the user types "end", "END", "End", "eND"...etc the program should still end.
 - Create the menu as a dictionary.
-- Assume all the items in the menu are in title case.
+- **Bonus**: Assume all the items in the menu are in title case.
 Implement the program in a way such that if a user enters the item name in any case it will still fin the item.
 Note: Your program should not crash for any reason.
 You should handle any exception(s) that may occur.

 ## Sample Output